 Initially, ten Local Historians have been invited to describe their personal backgrounds, their specific research interests, and any publications that they have written.
-Three of these are set out below.
+Four of these are set out below.
 Other residents who have researched or written about any aspect of life in our community are welcome to contribute too.

 Should you wish to make contact with the ‘Historians’, please email the Editor who will forward any requests to the relevant Local Historian(s):

 As a local resident since 1983, I have taken part in drafting both the Rowlands Castle Parish Plan and Rowlands Castle Local Landscape Character Assessment.
 I not only learnt a lot more about our Parish but accumulated a considerable amount of helpful material and maps which I felt should be kept for the longer term.
-This was one of the reasons – along with the bid to purchase an iconic model railway of the Village – that lead me volunteer in establishing a local museum or ‘Heritage Centre’:
+This was one of the reasons – along with the bid to purchase an iconic model railway of the village – that lead me to volunteer in establishing a local museum or ‘Heritage Centre’:

 The development of the RCHC website as a ‘virtual museum’, provides an opportunity to interpret these plans more widely.